AIQC-Hub/dmqclib/docs/source/tutorial/preparation.rst

 .. important::

-   As it is crucial to correctly normalize features for non-tree based machine learning methods, such as SVM and logistic regression, you need to provide summary statistics (like min/max values) of your data.
-The `dmqclib` library offers convenient functions to calculate these.
-Please refer to the :doc:`../../how-to/data_preprocessing_utilities` guide for details.
+   As it is crucial to normalize features for non-tree based machine learning methods, such as SVM and logistic regression, you need to provide summary statistics (like min/max values) of your data in the configuration file.
+The ``dmqclib`` library offers convenient functions to calculate the summary statistics.
+Please refer to the :doc:`../../how-to/feature_normalization` guide for details.

 Step 2.2: Run the Preparation Process
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~